Students with a hearing impairment mainly encounter problems with:

 - Sit at the front during lectures.

-- Check whether the lecturer has provided information on the lecture beforehand on Blackboard.
+- Check whether the lecturer has provided information on the lecture beforehand on BrightSpace.
 If so, review this information and bring it with you to the lecture.

 - Find out to what extent your hearing impairment may affect you in carrying out possible professions.
 For example, find an internship position that can offer a good insight into the opportunities and limitations you can expect to encounter.